llm-d-incubation/llm-d-infra/quickstart/examples/sim/README.md

 This is a simulation example that demonstrates how to deploy using the llm-d-infra system with the `ghcr.io/llm-d/llm-d-inference-sim` image.
 This example simulates inference responses and can run on minimal resources without requiring actual GPU hardware.

+## Apple Silicon Local Deployment

+If you want to deploy this stack locally on an Apple Silicon machine, please refer to the [local-apple-silicon README](./local-apple-silicon/README.md) for specific instructions and configuration overrides.

 ## Pre-requisites

 - It is assumed that you have the proper tools installed on your local system to use these quickstart.
 To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.